 Uplistsikhe Cave Town

-The ancient cave city of was built on a rocky bank above the Mtkvari River, approximately 15 kilometers east of the town of Gori.
-Between the 6th century BC and 11th century AD, Uplistsikhe was one of the most important political, religious and cultural centers of pre-Christian Kartli region, one of the predecessors of the Georgian state, and flourished until it was ravaged by the Mongols in the 13th century.
+The ancient cave city was built on a rocky bank above the Mtkvari River, approximately 15 kilometers east of the town of Gori.
+Between the 6th century BC and 11th century AD, Uplistsikhe was one of the most important political, religious and cultural centers of the pre-Christian Kartli region, one of the predecessors of the Georgian state, and flourished until it was ravaged by the Mongols in the 13th century.